inrupt/solid-client-js/src/e2e-node/README.md

 1. At the root, run `npm install`, followed by `npm run build`.
 2. Run `npx @inrupt/generate-oidc-token`.
-3. Copy `.env.default` to `.env.test.local` and update the values you generated from step 2.
+3. Copy `.env.example` to `.env.test.local` and update the values you generated from step 2.
 4. You can now run `npm run e2e-test-node` from the root.